Rahullkumr/Java/README.md

         5. projects not completed
         5. projects not hosted
         6. limited the qns by saying basics(sql and php)
+        7. how do you approach debugging a bug in a working app?

     atleast one: Core Java, SQL, REST, SOAP, Python, Oracle, Data science, Selenium, Java, Cybersecurity tools, web development, data scientists,